Master the Art of the Intake SessionJuly 19, 2018

 Who could forget the west coast companies?
 It makes sense for a company that sells athletic equipment and clothing to give their employees the chance to stay fit.
 The California-based Patagonia provides bikes, a volleyball court, and yoga for all their employees.
 Employees are also encouraged to go for a midday surf for a little breather.
 The company even sends the employees surfing reports on good surfing days.

 Companies can no longer expect their employees to be loyal enough to stay for ten or twenty years, but they can certainly try.
-If you adopt even one of the employee perks outlined today, you’ll be a step closer to improving your millennial employee retention.
+If you adopt even one of the employee perks outlined today, you could be a step closer to improving how well you retain millennials.